Skip to main content

 With a New Foreword by Amartya Sen

-"The reissuing of this remarkable book give us a new opportunity to see how far-reaching—and foundational—Michael Polanyi’s ideas are, on some of the age-old questions in philosophy."—Amartya Sen, from the new Foreword
+"The reissuing of this remarkable book give us a new opportunity to see how far-reaching—and foundational—Michael Polanyi’s ideas are, on some of the age-old questions in philosophy."—Amartya Sen, from the Foreword

 128 pages | 5 1/4 x 8 | © 2009